GluuFederation/docs-ce-prod/docs/source/user-management/local-user-management.md

    * Select `oxTrust Import Configuration` tab

 ## User Registration
 The Gluu Server includes a very basic user registration feature.
+Instructions for using Gluu's user registration functionality follows.

+!!!
+Note
     In most situations, we recommend writing a custom registraton page that uses Gluu's [SCIM 2.0 endpoints](./scim2.md#supporting-a-user-registration-process-with-scim) to send user identity data to Gluu.
 Using SCIM will give you more control and flexibility over the registration process.
 Also, since oxTrust is frequently not Internet facing, the registration page (`https://<hostname>/identity/register`) may not be available to a user on the web.

-Instructions for using Gluu's user registration functionality follows:

 ### Enable User Registration
 To enable user registration via the Gluu Server, follow these steps: